 There is a short weather window between the ice on lakes being thick enough for ice skating and being covered in snow.
 It’s the time when you can skate on clear ice with unreal mirror reflections.
 Sometimes the weather window lasts a day, sometimes a week.

 Luckily there are still some good souls who clear the snow from a part of the lake so you can skate but once it’s snowed, the mirror reflections are gone.

 Ice skating in Banff, on clear or snow-covered lakes, is nonetheless amazing.
 I’m going to show you where to skate in Banff National Park, what to expect, approximate times when you should go, safety tips, and more amazing winter trips (at the end of the post).

 An important disclosure: Ice skating on a lake is never 100% safe.
 It’s up to every individual to check if the ice is safe and have proper gear for ice skating.
 Don’t venture out by yourself on a lake where you don’t see any tracks, and try to skate in a group while carrying safety gear.

 Only 10 km east of Banff, this lake is a popular one.
 It usually freezes in the middle of November, as in the case of 2018, it was ready for ice skating November 10th, perfect timing for a long weekend.
 The mirror reflections were incredible.

 General rules say you can skate on a lake when the ice is about 10cm thick.
 Judging from the occasional cracks, we could see the thickness of the ice.

-The best ice skating is in the morning when it’s the coldest.
+The best ice skating on Johnson Lake is in the morning when it’s the coldest.
 As the sun rose, we could hear occasional cracks echoing across the lake.
 The ice was incredibly smooth and ideal for playing ice hockey.